Endogen/Telegram-Kraken-Bot/README.md

 - [ ] Add possibility to sell __all__ assets immediately to current market value

 ### Known bugs
-- Background jobs that check order state do not send messages if `updater.idle()` is present (commented out for now)
+- Background jobs that check order state do not send messages if `updater.idle()` is present (commented out `updater.idle()` for now)

 ## Disclaimer
 I use this bot personally to trade on Kraken so i guess it's kind of stable but __if you use it, then you are doing this on your own responsibility__ !!!
-I can not be made responsible for lost coins or other stuff that might happen to you because of bugs within this software.
+I can not be made responsible for lost coins or other stuff that might happen due to some fuckup within the code.
+Use at your own risk!